SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/merge.md

 1. Click **Merge**.
 The requests are merged.

 The request IDs that were overwritten will no longer be available in favourites and history lists and regular search.
-If you enter an overwritten request ID in the [quick search][2] field, you are redirected to the merged request.
+If you enter an overwritten request ID in the search field, you are redirected to the merged request.

 ## What would you like to do now?